woodRock/fishy-business/docs/source/minutes.rst

         * e.g. Riding a bike, and a motorcycle.
 Someone who can ride a bike, may be able to ride a motorcycle with less training.

 Related:
-    * See (`Goodfellow 2016<goodfellow2016deep>`), Chapter 3 page 64, for Mixtures of Distributions. https://www.deeplearningbook.org/contents/prob.html
+    * See (:ref:`Goodfellow 2016<goodfellow2016deep>`), Chapter 3 page 64, for Mixtures of Distributions. https://www.deeplearningbook.org/contents/prob.html
-    * See (`Goodfellow 2016<goodfellow2016deep>`), Chapter 3 page 60, for Bernoulli Distributio. https://www.deeplearningbook.org/contents/prob.html
+    * See (:ref:`Goodfellow 2016<goodfellow2016deep>`), Chapter 3 page 60, for Bernoulli Distributio. https://www.deeplearningbook.org/contents/prob.html
-    * See (`Do 2008<do2008expectation>`) for nature paper that introduces Expectation Maximisation (EM).
+    * See (:ref:`Do 2008<do2008expectation>`) for nature paper that introduces Expectation Maximisation (EM).

 2023-02-08 - Deep Learning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~